ARCCA/intro_singularity/_episodes/05-singularity-mpi.md

 > {: .solution}
 {: .challenge}

-If performance is an issue for you with codes that you'd like to run via Singularity, you are advised to take a look at using the _[bind model](https://sylabs.io/guides/3.5/user-guide/mpi.html#bind-model)_ for building/running MPI applications through Singularity.
+If performance is an issue for you with codes that you'd like to run via Singularity, you are advised to take a look at using the _[bind model](https://sylabs.io/guides/3.7/user-guide/mpi.html#bind-model)_ for building/running MPI applications through Singularity.

-## Singularity wrap-up

-This concludes the 4 episodes of the course covering Singularity.
-We hope you found this information useful and that it has inspired you to use Singularity to help enhance the way you build/work with research software.

-As a new set of material, we appreciate that there are likely to be improvements that can be made to enhance the quality of this material.
-We welcome your thoughts, suggestions and feedback on improvements that could be made to help others making use of these lessons.